ezsystems/commerce-documentation/docs/guide/customers/customers_api/configuration_for_customer_data.md

 ##### Set up the contact number

-The contact number should be set up in the Back Office, in the `contact_number` Field of a User Content item, for example:
+Set the contact number in the Back Office, in the `contact_number` Field of a User Content item, for example:

 **Contact number:** KT100210